tdpetrou/pandas_cub/README.md

 ### (Optional) Simultaneous selection of rows and column

 Steps 14-18 are optional and fairly difficult.
-The outcome of these steps is to simultaneous select both rows and columns in the DataFrame.
+The outcome of these steps is to simultaneously select both rows and columns in the DataFrame.
 The syntax uses the brackets operator like the previous three steps and looks like this:

 ```python
 df[rs, cs]